uzairamer/cpips/README.md

 ## Why this repo?

-This repository is an open source collection of custom pyton-evaluated input problems.
+This repository is an open source collection of custom pyton-evaluated input problems on a variety of topics.
+For simplicity, the problems have been categorized in three levels: simple, intermediate and advanced.
 Feel free to use them under the [MIT license](https://opensource.org/licenses/MIT).
 If you would like to contribute more problems, please fork this repo, add your problems and submit a pull request.